tsibg/react-background-remover/README.md

 ### Updates
 [11.3.2023] Update: Local assets are now obtained from the external package, provided by imgly's documentation and served locally.
 Compatible with `@imgly/background_remover` above [v1.4.0](https://github.com/imgly/background-removal-js/blob/main/packages/web/CHANGELOG.md#140)

 ~~Still looking for better way to serve the assets for @imgly/background_remover.
 Currently, the whole module directory is copied in the public dir as the lack of convenient way to make otherwise.
-It is made on every install so it should be as bullet-proof as ugly solution.
+It is made on every install so it should be as bullet-proof as ugly solution..~~

-Check https://github.com/imgly/background-removal-js/issues/59 for more info.
-~~
 ## Learn More

  [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).